 Make the pancakes:

-Whisk the flours, sugar, baking powder, and salt together in a large mixing bowl.
+- Whisk all the flours, sugar, baking powder, and salt together in a large mixing bowl.
 Set aside.

-Heat a griddle or a large, heavy skillet over medium heat until very hot and sizzling.
+- Heat a griddle or a large, heavy skillet over medium-low heat until very hot.
 Grease with butter if using a cast iron or steel pan.

-Drop pancakes in 1/2 cup (4 oz.) ladlefuls onto the griddle and sprinkle evenly with handfuls of minced maraschino cherries.
+- Drop pancakes in 1/4 cup ladlefuls onto the griddle and sprinkle evenly with handfuls of minced maraschino cherries.

-Repeat with the remaining batter; pancakes can be kept warm on a baking sheet in a 200˚F oven if you want to serve all the 'cakes at once.
+- Repeat with the remaining batter; pancakes can be kept warm on a baking sheet in a 200-degree oven if you want to serve all the 'cakes at once.